 Limoncello Tiramisu is a delicious Italian spoon dessert.
-An alternative to the classic and sensational Italian Tiramisu, which is always an unquestionable success.
+An alternative to the classic Italian Tiramisu, which is always an unquestionable success.

 By now it’s a fact: Tiramisu is the most loved, imitated and even envied Italian dessert.